Web Search Engines

 - phone: (212) 998-3123

-We will discuss all aspects of designing a Web search engine, including:
+We will discuss the design of a Web search engine and the extraction of

 - Web crawlers.

 Problem sets (20%)